AbdullahRizwan101/CTF-Writeups/Portswigger/Insecure Deserialization/Lab 2.md

 <img src="https://i.imgur.com/hhr75t6.png"/>

-On replacing the token we'll see an error message which will reveal some access tokens
+On replacing the token we'll see an error message which will reveal some access tokens and there are 3 tokens so they are probably for carlos, wiener and administrator

 <img src="https://i.imgur.com/xORmlIS.png"/>